CodeHubApp/CodeHub-Push/README.md

 for that specific user.
 Using that information, the server will poll GitHub every X minutes for updates in that user's notifications.
 If notifications are found, a push notification is generated for each and pushed out to the device.

 Wan't to talk about it?
-Find me on Twitter at @thedillonb, or @githubapp.
+Find me on Twitter at @thedillonb, or @codehubapp.

 CodeHub
 -----------